-Please Note: A single student could have received multiple services, and, if so, the services could have been received in different quarters or spanned multiple quarters.
-Therefore, the total number of students who received services during a quarter might not equal the total of the number of students who received each of the services that quarter.
-Also, the number of students
+^{}Please Note: A single student could have received multiple services, and, if so, the services could have been received in different quarters or spanned multiple quarters.
+Therefore, the total number of students who received

 WIOA amends the Rehabilitation Act of 1973 and requires OVR to set aside at least 15% of their federal funds to provide Pre-ETS to students with disabilities who are eligible or potentially eligible for VR services.
 The intent of pre-employment transition services is to: